hannibal002/SkyHanni/pull_request_template.md

 <!-- remove all unused parts

 The title of your PR should be descriptive and concise.
 It should be in the format of `Type: Description`.
 For example, `Feature: Add new command` or `Fix: Bug in command`.
-If there are multiple types of changes these can be separated by an ampersand.
-For example, `Feature & Fix: Add new command and fix bug in command`.
+If there are multiple types of changes these can be separated by a plus.
+For example, `Feature + Fix: Add new command and fix bug in command`.

 ## PR Reviews